8 Most Common Breastfeeding Problems And Solutions

 • Between feedings, put cold compresses or an ice pack on your breasts to help reduce swelling.
 Some women prefer to use cold cabbage leaves, although there’s not enough evidence to suggest these work better than cold compresses or ice packs [1], [2].

 Breast engorgement typically decreases as your body adjusts.
-If it doesn't go away in a couple of weeks, you have fever that doesn't subside, or you experience symptoms of mastitis (see below), contact your provider or a licensed lactation consultant for guidance.
+If it doesn't go away in a couple of weeks, you have a fever that doesn't subside, or you experience symptoms of mastitis (see below), contact your provider or a licensed lactation consultant for guidance.

 3. Sore nipples

 Sore nipples are very common and vary in terms of severity.
 Some sensitivity is normal, especially early on.
-Many mothers experience a "pins and needles" sensation during let-down (a response from your body that cause breastmilk to flow), which can be uncomfortable.
+Many mothers experience a "pins and needles" sensation during let-down (a response from your body that causes breastmilk to flow), which can be uncomfortable.
 This discomfort often improves with time.

 Another source of sore nipples can be poor latching.
 A shallow latch from your baby can cause pain and bruising of your nipples.
 Your baby may even bite your nipple.